But you can call me Matt.

-For business competition, developed front-end (Jekyll + Bootstrap) and backend (PHP + mySQL) for food inventory web-app.
+Developed front-end website (Jekyll + Bootstrap) and backend API + authentication flow (PHP + mySQL) for food inventory web-app.
 Developed iOS and Android app using Ionic (Cordova + AngularJS).
 Supported development of Arduino with NFC.

 Developed CSS framework using SASS and Grunt, set up Travis CI jobs to build, test, and distribute files.
 Documented framework online.

 Created front-end website (Jekyll + Bootstrap) and registration dashboard backend (PHP + mySQL) for Model United Nations Conference.
 Designed promotional materials (i.e. nametags, placards, delegate package), managed printing, and documented design process.

-Created website to track house points for high school.
-Built with Bulma, Chart.js, and Firebase.
+Developed website to track house points for high school, built with Bulma, Chart.js, and Firebase.
 Website includes authentication flow but has no file-based backend, and is deployed to GitHub Pages.

 Led design and tech team of 15.
 Designed front-end website (Jekyll + Bootstrap) and registration backend (v1 PHP + mySQL, v2 React + Firebase) for current affairs conference.
 Designed promotional materials (i.e. nametags, delegate package, posters), developed sorting algorithm for event choice, managed printing, and documented the design process.

 I have some smaller projects too!
 They're still pretty cool, and you should check them out!

 (but only if you want to, I don't want to force you)